LinuxReviws.org --get your your Linux knowledge

 -D

-Run in daemon mode.
+Run in Daemon mode.
 In this mode, BitlBee forks to the background and waits for new connections.
 All clients will be served from one process.
-This is still experimental.
-See the note above for more information.
+This mode is also useful for debugging.

 -F

 Run in ForkDaemon mode.
 This is similar to ordinary daemon mode, but every client gets its own process.
-Easier to set up than inetd mode, but without the possible stability issues.
+Easier to set up than inetd mode, and without the possible stability issues.
+This is the recommended runmode for most use cases.

 -i address

-Only useful when running in daemon mode, to specify the network interface (identified by IP address) to which the daemon should attach.
+When running in daemon mode, specifies the network interface (identified by IP address) to which the daemon should attach.
 Use this if you don't want BitlBee to listen on every interface (which is the default behaviour).

 -p port number

-Only useful when running in daemon mode, to specify the port number on which BitlBee should listen for connections.
+When running in daemon mode, specifies the port number on which BitlBee should listen for connections.
 6667 is the default value.

 -n

-Only useful when running in daemon mode.
-This option prevents BitlBee from forking into the background.
+Wehn running in daemon mode, this option prevents BitlBee from forking into the background.

 -v